Elisabeth of Brunswick-Lüneburg, Duchess of Guelders: Life

-She married on 7 December 1518 in Celle to Charles II, Duke of Guelders (1467-1538).
+Elizabeth married on 7 December 1518 in Celle to Charles II, Duke of Guelders (1467–1538).
 In the marriage contract Charles had kept open the line of succession in Lorraine.
-Elisabeth was promised a jointure consisting of the distring and city of Geldern, plus an annual pensionof 4000 gold guilders.
+Elisabeth was promised a jointure consisting of the distring and city of Geldern, plus an annual pension of 4000 gold guilders.
 The marriage remained childless.
 On 1528 in Gorinchem, Charles II of Guelders reached a compromise with Emperor Charles V: Charles II would retain the Duchy of Guelders for the rest of his life, however, when he died, Charles V would inherit the Duchy.

 Elisabeth survived her husband by 34 years.
 She resided at her wittum in Geldern.
 As a devote Catholic, she supported her local parish church and the church in neighbouring Kerken generously, with monetary gifts and gifts in kind.
 In 1566, she suppressed an attempt to introduce the Reformation in her territory.

 She died in Geldern on 2 April 1572 and was buried under the high altar of her parish church.
 A grave monument had been planned during her lifetime, however, it was not completed.